|

 "You certainly seem like one big happy

-working on a complicated model airplane kit that Bobby had received for
+on a complicated model airplane kit that Bobby had received for Christmas.

-Rachel, and Brian was perched on the arm, his attention focused solely on Honey.
+and Brian was perched on the arm, his attention focused solely on Honey.
+They

-They held hands as they had at every opportunity and seemed wrapped up in their
+held hands as they had at every opportunity and seemed wrapped up in their own blissful

 Rachel turned to look at Mart who was

-conversation with Peter Belden and Matthew Wheeler, and he looked almost as
+with Peter Belden and Matthew Wheeler, and he looked almost as uncomfortable as

-uncomfortable as his nephew did.
-They were obviously both welcome here and
+his nephew did.
+They were obviously both welcome here and amongst close friends,

-amongst close friends, but both men looked as though they would rather be
+but both men looked as though they would rather be somewhere else.
+Rachel

-somewhere else.
-Rachel wondered where they would be if they had the
+wondered where they would be if they had the choice.

 "Can I get you anything Rachel?"
 Helen